- What Makes a Closed Circuit?

 The engine ignition circuit creates a spark inside the cylinders to ignite the fuel-air mixture.
-This circuit is powered when the ignition switch is turned on as shown previously and in the diagram below.
+This circuit is powered when the ignition switch is ON and the kill switch is ON as shown previously and again in the diagram below.

 One other effect of the collapsing primary coil magnetic field is to create a high voltage across the points.
 It’s high enough to cause a spark between the point contacts which will damage them over time.
 The capacitor slows the voltage rise across the points long enough to prevent the spark across the points while the points are open.
 It also increases the voltage generated in the secondary windings of the ignition coils.